Hiring IBCLC – Multiple Positions Available

-Breastfeeding Success is seeking a current IBCLC with interest in working with a dynamic and experienced team in the hospital and outpatient setting.
+Breastfeeding Success is seeking current IBCLCs with interest in working with a dynamic and experienced team in the hospital and outpatient setting.

-The optimal candidate will have flexibility to work at multiple sites across the Austin Area and ability to work in a fast paced environment while delivering evidence based and compassionate care.
-Candidates with weekend availability preferred.
-This position is for a part time position with a regular schedule and opportunity to pick up additional hours if available.
-IBCLCs with additional credentials such as RN, FNP, or NNP encouraged to apply.
+The optimal candidate will have flexibility to work at multiple sites across the Austin or Waco Area and ability to work in a fast paced environment while delivering evidence based and compassionate care.
+Part time and full time positions with benefits available.
+This position requires proof of COVID-19 vaccination status.

 - Provides lactation care and instruction to breastfeeding mothers and infants.
 Serves as a lactation-related clinical resource, educator, and mentor as needed.